anbox-cloud/discourse-docs/howto/monitor/telegraf.md

 Anbox Cloud automatically deploys Telegraf on every machine and configures it to collect basic metrics.
 You can then access these metrics through the [monitoring dashboard](https://discourse.ubuntu.com/t/monitor-anbox-cloud/24338#monitoring-dashboard) in the Anbox Cloud Appliance, or through the observability solution that you implement for your full Anbox Cloud deployment (see [Example: Collect metrics](https://discourse.ubuntu.com/t/monitoring-grafana/17787)).

 You can customise the Telegraf configuration and add and configure plugins that you want to use.
-For example, you might want to add an input plugin that collects GPU statistics (like the [Nvidia System Management Interface (SMI) Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/nvidia_smi)), or the `file` output plugin to write the metrics to an output file.
+For example, you might want to add an input plugin that collects GPU statistics (like the [NVIDIA System Management Interface (SMI) Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/nvidia_smi)), or the `file` output plugin to write the metrics to an output file.
 See the [Telegraf documentation](https://docs.influxdata.com/telegraf/) for available plugins and configurations.

 ## Configure Telegraf in the Anbox Cloud Appliance